romeerez/orchid-orm/packages/docs/src/guide/migration-column-methods.md

 }
 ```

-Optionally you can pass third argument to `foreignKey` with options:
+Optionally you can pass the third argument to `foreignKey` with options:

 ```ts
 type ForeignKeyOptions = {